 Companies who care about making their products palm oil free care about deforestation, animals, and the environment.
 They use sustainable and eco-friendly practices to source local ingredients, minimize waste, etc.

-These pet products have been certified through two industry-based non-profit organizations: Orangutan Alliance and the International Palm Oil Free Certification Trademark Programme (POFCAP).
+These pet products have been certified through two industry-based non-profit organizations: Orangutan Alliance and the International Palm Oil Free Certification Trademark (POFCAP).

 Both are based in Australia and certify products in countries throughout the world, including the United States.

 Companies Who Make Pet Products Without Palm Oil